tylertreat/comcast/README.md

 Comcast is a tool designed to simulate common network problems like latency, bandwidth restrictions, and dropped/reordered/corrupted packets.
 Testing distributed systems under hard failures like network partitions and instance termination is critical, but it's also important we test them under less catastrophic conditions because this is what they most often experience.

 It works by wrapping up some system tools in a portable(ish) way.
 On BSD-derived systems such as OSX, we use tools like `ipfw` and `pfctl` to inject failure.
 On Linux, we use `iptables` and `tc`.
+Comcast is merely a thin wrapper around these controls.

 ## Installation